lukewilde/phaser-js-boilerplate/readme.md

 ## Developing

 All of the files required to run the game will live in the `src` folder, this will include any JavaScript, images, HTML ([Jade](http://jade-lang.com/)), and CSS ([Stylus](http://learnboost.github.io/stylus/)).
-When the default grunt task is invoked, these files are compiled over to a `build` directory which will be used as the web root.
+When the default grunt task is invoked, these files are compiled to a `build` directory.

-Files in the `build` directory will always be generated and excluded from Git by the .gitignore, as such these can removed without warning and should generally not be edited.
+Files in the `build` directory will always be generated and excluded from Git by the `.gitignore`, as such these will removed without warning and should generally not be edited.

 ### Recommendations

 * Use relative file paths for any assets loaded by your HTML or JavaScript.
 This will negate any potential path issues when the game is later uploaded to a webserver.
 * If working with [Texture Atlases](http://en.wikipedia.org/wiki/Texture_atlas) create an `assets` directory and place individual sprites and template files in here.
 Output your atlases and their associated data to the `src/images` directory.

-#### Keep Phaser.js Up To Date
+* Borwserify is crazy powerful.
+I'm not going to quote Spiderman, but you should definitely check this out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook)

+### Updating or Adding Libraries

-The project comes with an unminified version of Phaser with Arcade physics, this can be replaced if you require updates or one of the alternate physics engines.
-When updating you'll have to update the Browserify shims configuration found in the projects `package.json`.
+The project comes with an unminified version of Phaser with arcade physics, this can be replaced if you require updates or one of the alternate physics engines.
+When updating you'll have to update the [Browserify Shim configuration](https://github.com/thlorenz/browserify-shim#you-will-always).

 ### Available Targets